nileshtrivedi/autogen/README.md

       system_message: "Your name is Cathy and you are a part of a duo of comedians.",
       type: :conversable_agent,
       llm: %{temperature: 0.7},
-      human_input_mode: :never
+      human_input_mode: :never,
+      chain: ChatOllamaAI.new!(%{model: "llama3"})
     }

+    Autogen.Agent.initiate_chat(
+      from_agent: joe,
+      to_agent: cathy,
-    Autogen.Agent.initiate_chat(from_agent: joe, to_agent: cathy, message: "Cathy, tell me a joke and then say the words GOOD BYE..", max_turns: 2)
+      message: "Cathy, tell me a joke and then say the words GOOD BYE..", max_turns: 2 )
 ```

 ### Code writer agent and Code executor agents collaborating to perform a task: